etkaar/nftm/README.md

 /etc/firewall/app.sh [...] --no-warnings
 ```

-# 3) Disable logging or dropped packages
+# 3) Disable logging for dropped packages

 For debugging purposes, dropped packages may be logged.